microsoft/industry/foundations/powerPlatform/landingZones/readme.md

 ### Deployment Setup

 The first tab in the experience is where you configure the Deployment Setup.
-Provide the User Managed Identity you created in the pre-requisites, as this identity will be used to bootstrap and configure the Power Platform.
+Provide the User Managed Identity you created in the pre-requisites, as this identity will be used to bootstrap and configure the Power Platform landing zones.
 Also, a subscription is required in order to place the deployment that is being created, targeting an Azure region.

 Optionally you can select if the subscription provided at this step should be used for all the Azure services that you will create as part of th deployment.